-In scientific diffraction instruments it is often desirable to have a diffraction mirror shaped in a way such that the reflection of a beam of light, or particles, emanating from a point source, and focused to a point, corresponds to the same angle between the incident and the reflected (diffracted) beam for any point on the mirror.
-Such mirror is a segment of the so-called Rowland circle.
+In scientific diffraction instruments, one can make a diffraction mirror shaped in a way such that the reflection of a beam of light, or particles, emanating from a point source, and focused to a point, corresponds to the same angle between the incident and the diffracted beam for any point on the mirror.
+This concept is called the Rowland circle.
+See below diagram with light source S and focal point C.